 My current work explores the impact of innovative communication methods used in the piloting of a farmer-to-farmer sustainability curriculum in Malawi.
 The project, developed by an interdisciplinary team of over 15 colleagues from the United States, Malawi, and Tanzania, and was carried out in two regions of the country with differing agroecological environments and gender traditions, as well as two languages.
 My work on this project includes a mixed methods approach evaluating stakeholder impact with quantitative baseline and follow-up surveys of approximately 500 farmers, in-depth interviews with over 40 farmers and trainers, and observations.

 I previously carried out work in the Eastern Province of Zambia with communities living on the borders of national parks.
 This work evaluated efforts to improve wildlife conservation by communicating conservation policy while simultaneously providing economic alternatives for households through improved farming methods and market access, among other activities.
 Prior to this work, I led a five-person graduate student team to Kenya to evaluate a mass media communication effort created to improve education around the United Nations Millennium Development Goals and reaching over 13 million in Kenya, Tanzania, and Uganda.

-- Young, C., McComas, Bezner Kerr, R., Dakishoni, L., Lupafya, E. Increasing social interaction and efficacy around human and environmental health issues in sub-Saharan Africa.
-Manuscript in preparation for submission for the Journal of Communication.
+- Young, C., McComas, K., Bezner Kerr, R., Dakishoni, L., Lupafya, E. Increasing social interaction and efficacy around health and environmental issues in sub-Saharan Africa.
+(Manuscript in preparation).

 Referred and Invited: